 To give you an idea of what you should be looking for when it comes to APR, it typically ranges anywhere from 12% to 25%.
 There are some instances where it may fall outside of this range in either direction depending on your credit history and the type of card.
 As a rule of thumb when it comes to APR, the lower, the better.

-Choose a card that will make it easier than ever to manage your it on the go with a mobile app.
-These apps usually have features such as push notification alerts, payment reminders, and quick access to all of your transactions and other important account information.
+Choose a card that will make it easier than ever to manage it on the go with a mobile app.
+These apps usually have features such as push notification alerts, payment reminders, and quick access to all of your transactions and other relevant account information.

 Rewards and incentives

 This one is a bit tricky.
-Rewards should not be a primary focus for first-time credit card holders because it incentivizes you to spend more which can quickly get you into trouble.
+Rewards should not be a primary focus for first-time credit card holders.
+These rewards can incentivize you to spend more which can quickly get you into trouble.
 There are, however, some great benefits for having a credit card with rewards.

 Many cards offer cash back rewards for purchases made on entertainment, restaurants, and gas.
 This means that a certain percentage of what you spend in those areas will be given back to you usually as a credit towards your balance, gift cards, or a check.